alljoyn/core-alljoyn/alljoyn_core/docs/README.windows.txt

 NOTE:

-    This SDK works with the Microsoft Win32 architecture, used in traditional Microsoft Windows desktops and servers with x86-based CPUs.
+    This SDK works with the Microsoft Win32 architecture, used in traditional Microsoft Windows desktops and servers with x86_64 CPUs.

     This SDK does NOT work with the Microsoft WinRT architecture.
-For that, see the AllJoyn SDK for WinRT.

 Windows, Win32, WinRT, and Visual Studio are registered trademarks or trademarks of the Microsoft group of companies.